LamAnnieV/Deployment_03/README.md

 Automate Build, Test and Deploy URL Shortener Application in Stages

 Previously, the URL Shortener was manually deployed using AWS Elastic Beanstack.
-This deployment, AWS Beanstalk CLI is used to automate the Deploy Stage and and GitHub Webhook is fully automate Jenkins "Run Build".
+This deployment, AWS Beanstalk CLI is used to automate the Deploy Stage and GitHub Webhook is used to fully automate Jenkins "Run Build".

 ## Step #1 Map Out the Deployment